AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

    <td>Displays the Resource Planner.
 Use this area to plan your resources across multiple projects.
 For information about using the Resource Planner, see <a href="../../resource-mgmt/resource-planning/get-started-resource-planning.md" class="MCXref xref">Get started with Resource Planning</a>.</td>
   </tr>
   <tr>
-   <td role="rowheader"><strong>Scheduling</strong></td>
+   <td role="rowheader"><strong>Workload Balancer</strong></td>
-   <td>Displays the Resource Scheduler.
-Use this area to assign actual work to your resources.
-You must be designated as a Resource Manager for at least one project to display information in this area.<br>For information about using scheduling resources, see <a href="../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md" class="MCXref xref">Get started with Resource Scheduling</a>.</td>
+   <td>Displays the Workload Balancer.
+Use this area to assign actual work to your resources. <br>
+   For information about using scheduling resources, see <a href="../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md" class="MCXref xref">Overview of assigning work in the Workload Balancer</a>.</td>
   </tr>
   <tr>
    <td role="rowheader"><strong>Utilization</strong></td>